petergardfjall/pmon/README.md

 # About
-A self-contained monitoring environment for processes running on `localhost` that is quick to bring up and easy to dispose.
+A self-contained monitoring environment for `localhost` processes that is quick to bring up and easy to dispose.

 It runs [process-exporter](https://github.com/ncabatoff/process-exporter) to collect fine-grained metrics about processes running on the host,